Member of Technical Staff, Planetary Scientist and Astronomer, Jet Propulsion Laboratory

 Inducted in: 1998

-In operation since December 1995, NEAT is the first autonomous observing program; no JPL personnel are on-site, only the JPL Sunspark computer which runs the observing system through the night and transmits the data back to JPL each morning for team member review and confirmation.
-NEAT has detected over 26,000 objects, including 31 near-earth asteroids, two long period comets and the unique object, 1996 PW, the most eccentric asteroid known, which moves in a long-period, comet-like orbit.
+In operation since December 1995, NEAT is the first autonomous observing program.
+No JPL personnel are on-site.
+Only the JPL Sunspark computer observes and transmits data back to JPL each morning for team member review and confirmation.
+NEAT has detected over 26,000 objects, including 31 near-earth asteroids; two long-period comets; and the unique object, 1996 PW, the most eccentric asteroid known, which moves in a long-period, comet-like orbit.

 WITI is the premier global organization helping tech-savvy women attain their professional goals.
 With a global network of smart, talented women & a market reach exceeding 2 million, WITI has established powerful strategic alliances and programs to provide connections, resources, & opportunities within a supportive environment of women committed to helping each other.
 WITI's mission is to empower women worldwide to achieve unimagined possibilities and transformations through technology, leadership and economic prosperity.